Blog Layout

 Instead

 When Jesus speaks though, his Good News-Bad News refrain surfaces.
 Blessings, healings, happiness is declared for those who lack and struggle for basic needs and food, for those who have such loss grief overtakes life, for those who are oppressed for listening, following his message.
 Jesus speaks in a present tense, a voice in which God acknowledges what-should-not-be.
-Reversal is promised by how the Kingdom of God, satisfied needs, out loud joy in laughter are ahead.
+Reversal is promised by movement within the Kingdom of God.
+Satisfied needs, out loud joy in laughter are ahead.

 Blessings, Curses, or Consequence?